gersteinlab/MOAT/README.txt

 (E) Prerequisite User-supplied Data

-MOAT-v's algorithm depends on the human reference genome in order to preserve the dinucleotide context of the input variants when they are permuted.
+MOAT-v's algorithm depends on the human reference genome in order to preserve the trinucleotide context of the input variants when they are permuted.
 Therefore, MOAT-v requires a local copy of the human genome reference sequence FASTA files to operate.
 For our analyses, we used the hg19 FASTA files available from the UCSC Genome Browser at:

 http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz